Angiodysplasia

 The complications of angiodysplasia are mainly related to the treatment, as re-bleeding post-therapy is relatively common.

-Endoscopic techniques have a very small risk of bowel perforation, whereas mesenteric angiography carries risks of haematoma formation, arterial dissection, thrombosis and bowel ischaemia.
+Endoscopic techniques have a small risk of bowel perforation, whereas mesenteric angiography carries risks of haematoma formation, arterial dissection, and bowel ischaemia.

 Key Points

-• Angiodysplasia is a relatively common cause of GI bleeding
+• Angiodysplasia is a relatively common cause of gastrointestinal bleeding

-• Most cases present as painless occult PR bleeding
+• Most cases present as painless occult per rectum bleeding

-• Most cases resolve with either conservative management, via endoscopic management, or radiological approach
+• Most cases resolve with either endoscopic management or radiological approach